 Most candidates are expected to have strong Object-oriented programming skills and fundamental knowledge of data structures.
 Applicants must be comfortable with competitive coding and algorithms as well.
 The applicants who are applying for roles such as Data Scientist and IoT Engineer are expected to have strong SQL and JDBC skills too.

-Here are some prerequisite languages, frameworks and systems (Not all are compulsory and many are role-specific; however, many are interconnected for various roles):
+Not all are compulsory and many are role-specific; however, many are interconnected for various roles

 - AWS Infrastructure